Black Tickets: "What it Takes to Keep a Young Girl Alive"

-The short story is about a young girl, Sue, trying to make it on her own.
-Sue gets a job at an amusement park with many other young kids.
+The short story is about a young girl, Sue, who takes a summer job at an amusement park with many other young kids.
 All the kids working at the park go through a lot of struggles to keep on working.
-Things get so difficult that at one point a coworker passes away (commits suicide?).
-The boys working in the kitchen tally up which girl cries the most throughout the year.
-This short story gives a tone of sadness and gives an inside glimpse into the darker and grittier side of an amusement park work.
+Things get so difficult that at one point a coworker commits suicide.
+The boys working in the kitchen tally up which girl cries the most throughout the summer.
+This short story has a tone of irony and astutely references the rock and roll songs of the era.
+It’s a feminist story told about a time in which feminism was not recognized.